A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Axiomatic Presentation of the Diagrammatic Perturbation Method

-We also note that if only interested in specific driven processes, e.g. the terms involving $\xi^2\clu A^{\dagger 3}$ responsible for the three-legged cat discussed in \cref{sec:intro}, in the Steps 2 and 3 above one can directly draw the relevant diagrams, e.g. those involving three \!\tikzpic{-9}{figsv5_small/notation/Aseiwt_small.pdf} and two \!\tikzpic{-9}{figsv5_small/notation/xie-iwdt_small.pdf} as external edges, instead all diagrams of zero net frequency.
+We also note that if one is only interested in specific driven processes, e.g. the terms involving $\xi^2\clu A^{\dagger 3}$ responsible for the three-legged cat discussed in \cref{sec:intro}, in the Steps 2 and 3 above one can directly draw the relevant diagrams, e.g. those involving three \!\tikzpic{-9}{figsv6_small/notation/As_small.pdf} and two \!\tikzpic{-9}{figsv6_small/notation/xi_small.pdf} as external edges, instead all diagrams of zero net frequency.
 This provides significant computational advantage of the diagrammatic method over other high-frequency expansions.
-We illustrate this in more detail in the examples treated in the rest of the work, where we obtain analytical descriptions for high-order processes that was not possible before.
+We illustrate this in more detail in the examples treated in the rest of the work, where we obtain analytical descriptions for high-order processes that were not possible before.